Featherlight Rolls Recipe

 - Punch dough down.
 Turn onto a lightly floured surface; divide into 24 portions.
 Divide each portion into three pieces; shape each into a ball.
 Place three balls in each greased muffin cup.
 Cover and let rise in a warm place until doubled, about 1-3/4 hours.

-- Bake at 350° for 13-15 minutes or until golden brown.
+- Preheat oven to 350°.
+Bake 13-15 minutes or until golden brown.
 Remove from pans to wire racks.
 Serve warm.
 Yield: 2 dozen.

 Originally published as Featherlight Rolls in Taste of Home April/May 2007, p6